sennatitcomb/contact-deeplearning/README.md

 Output Display:
 The script displays the processed data along with the predicted labels for each row, indicating whether the model categorizes the data as "good" (label 0) or "bad" (label 1).

+Input Text Parsing and Classification: The script now accepts input text containing information such as "First Name," "Last Name," "Title," "Email," and "Phone."
+It dynamically adapts to variations in input formatting, including cases where only the first and last names are space-separated while other columns are tab-separated.
+The input text is tokenized and fed into the model for predictions.

+Threshold-based Classification for Input Text: Similar to the CSV data processing, the script employs a threshold-based classification approach for input text.
+It checks the probability for the negative class against a user-defined threshold.
+If the probability exceeds the threshold, the input is classified as "Negative"; otherwise, it is labeled as "Positive."

+CSV Output Creation: After parsing and classifying the input text, the script constructs a CSV file with columns such as "First Name," "Last Name," "Title," "Email," "Phone," and "Predicted Label."
+The CSV file captures the model's predictions and serves as a structured representation of the processed input text.

+Adjustable Threshold: Users can customize the threshold value to influence the model's sensitivity to deviations in input formatting.
+This flexibility allows users to strike a balance between precision and recall when classifying input text.

+Enhanced Output Display: The script displays detailed information, including raw logits, class probabilities, and the predicted category (Positive or Negative), providing users with insights into the model's decision-making process.